 A homeowner association, or HOA, is a private association whose tasks include creating a safe, comfortable, and aesthetic community for residents to live in.
 The organization works thanks to the volunteer efforts of the homeowners who live in the community.
 Homeowner association law is decided by the HOA Board of Directors and regulates the management of the community through state laws and local bylaws.

-Unfortunately, many of these volunteers don’t know the right approach to managing a community, and residents under the homeowner association law suffer.
+Unfortunately, many of these volunteers don’t know the right approach to managing a community and residents under the HOA law suffer.
 That’s where legal help comes in.
-Whether you are on the HOA Board of Directors or just unhappy with the way the community is functioning, hiring a legal advisor can save you a lot of trouble.
+Whether you are on the HOA Board of Directors or just unhappy with the way the community is functioning, hiring an HOA attorney can save you a lot of trouble.

-Here are some Reno homeowner association laws and tips to consider:
+Here are some homeowner association laws and tips to consider:

 CC&Rs stands for covenants, conditions, and restrictions.
 This set of rules is part of a legal document that keeps the community functioning.
 This document is recorded in the records of the county where the community is located.
-Once you buy a home in the community, you automatically agree to follow the CC&R rules by signing the relevant documents.
+Once you buy a home in a Reno, NV community, you automatically agree to follow the Reno CC&R rules by signing the relevant documents.

 2. Try to Avoid Penalties

 If you fail to follow the Reno CC&Rs, you can face penalties.
 Since you signed a binding document which states that you’ve read the rules and agreed to follow them, these penalties can ultimately land you in court if you fail to pay them.

 For example, you decided to paint your roof bright green when the CC&Rs state that all the roofs must be painted neutral colors.
 In addition to the fines, you may be forced to repaint or replace the roof.
 If you do not, the HOA will file a lawsuit against you and if they win, you’ll be liable for their HOA attorney fees.